validitylabs/daa/README.md

 - [ ] Check the ProposalManager.
 If moving some structs and quorum calculation to TallyClerkLib and ActionLib is reasonable?

 - [ ] Hash important information for function inputs and outputs.

+- [ ] Currently there's no punishment for members who do not pay their membership fee on time.
+Some possible action could be: disable the account until the accumulated missing fee is paid.

 - [ ] **Fix the proposeDelegateCandidancy: ProposalManager.sol (line 369)**